pedroasg1/pedroasg1/README.md

 # 💫 About Me:
-Hello!
+Hi!
 I'm Pedro Sánchez, a young student and programmer, 16 years old, from Mexico.
 I'm passionate about the world of programming.
 Currently, I focus on FrontEnd development, where I enjoy creating attractive and functional web pages that captivate users.

 # 💻 Tech Stack: